Due to security upgrades, we will no longer support Internet Explorer version 8 or older. Please use a newer browser.

-Policies and Procedures for Using Materials in Archives and Special Collections
+Policies and procedures for using materials in Archives & Special Collections

-- Your first stop is Information and Registration in Room 219 where you will complete a registration form and get an orientation about the use of materials in the reading room.
+- Complete a registration form and get an orientation about the use of materials in the reading room.

 - Camera bags, purses, laptop sleeves, briefcases, backpacks, large notebooks, and bags of any kind are not allowed in the reading room and must go in a locker.
 Outerwear must be left in a locker.
 Lockers cost a quarter, which will be returned to you when you open the locker.

 - You may bring a small amount of paper, small notebook, pencils, computers, camera, and small valuables (cell phone, small wallet) into the reading room.

 - Sign in at the Reading Room monitor's desk.
 You will get a badge that must be worn while in the building.

 - Materials cannot be checked out and must be used in the reading room.
 Materials will be retrieved from and returned to storage areas by staff members.
 Depending on the type of materials you request, you will fill out a separate slip for each book, serial, newspaper, box (or range of boxes) or other items you wish to see.